OPEnSLab-OSU/WeatherChimes/README.md

 Data will be streamed out of the outlet of the patch, and can be used seamlessly with the Loom Sensor Max Patch to read data.

-When connected successfully, if the inlet of the Max Patch recieves a bang it will output the most recent data that was sent to the connected collection.
+When connected successfully, if the inlet of the Max Patch receives a bang it will output the most recent data that was sent to the connected collection.
 This also happens upon connecting when Send is clicked.

 Further additions can be made to this Patch using the MongoDB node package to get aggregated data outputs and much more.
   - https://docs.mongodb.com/manual/